Medically reviewed by Dr. Tom Biernacki, DPM

 - Bunion Treatment

-Our Michigan locations serve patients throughout Southeast Michigan: the Howell office at 4330 E Grand River serves Livingston County and surrounding communities; the Bloomfield Hills office at 43494 Woodward Ave #208 serves Oakland County and surrounding communities.
+Our Michigan locations serve patients throughout Southeast Michigan: the Howell office at 4330 E Grand River serves Livingston County and surrounding communities; the Bloomfield Township office at 43494 Woodward Ave #208 serves Oakland County and surrounding communities.
 Both offices offer convenient scheduling, in-office diagnostic imaging, same-week appointments for most conditions, and acceptance of all major Michigan insurance plans.
 Call Balance Foot & Ankle at (810) 206-1402 to schedule your appointment today — our team is ready to provide the evidence-based podiatric care that keeps you active and comfortable throughout your daily life.

 Pros & Cons of Conservative Care for foot care